HL7NZ/hpi/input/pagecontent/OnboardingAndComplianceTesting.md

 ### On-boarding
-1. To apply for access to the HPI test environment download these forms from [here](https://www.health.govt.nz/our-work/health-identity/health-provider-index/hpi-information-health-it-developers) and email to integration@health.govt.nz
+1. To apply for access to the HPI test environment download these forms from [here](https://www.health.govt.nz/our-work/health-identity/health-provider-index/hpi-information-health-it-developers) and email to integration@health.govt.nz <br />
    a. privacy impact questionnaire
    b. onboarding questionnaire
    c. access request form
    The Ministry will issue credentials for the testing endpoint.

 2. Submit the results of the compliance tests below to [integration@health.govt.nz](mailto:integration@health.govt.nz)
    The Ministry will issue a compliance test report.

 3. Each organisation using an application with HPI integrated services must apply individually for access to the production environment by completing an access request form and email to [integration@health.govt.nz](mailto:integration@health.govt.nz).